OpenNMS/opennms-developer-training/docs/foundation/01-system-architecture.md

 Kafka can be used as a messaging platform to facilitate communication between OpenNMS and Minion.

-OpenNMS & Minion both perform simulatenously as producers and consumers on different topics to send and receive messages.
+OpenNMS and Minion both perform simultaneously as producers and consumers on different topics to send and receive messages.
-Details about inter process communication (IPC) is covered in the IPC module.
+Details about inter-process communication (IPC) is covered in the IPC module.

 #### ActiveMQ

-ActiveMQ can be used as a message bus between OpenNMS & Minion.
+ActiveMQ can be used as a message bus between OpenNMS and Minion.

-An instance of ActiveMQ is embedded in the OpenNMS JVM to facilate setup on small installs.
+An instance of ActiveMQ is embedded in the OpenNMS JVM to facilitate setup on small installs.
 We generally recommend an external ActiveMQ server/cluster or an alternative such as Kafka for large installs.

 ### Supporting Services - Other

 #### Grafana

-The [OpenNMS Helm Plugin](https://github.com/OpenNMS/opennms-helm) provides data sources and panels for Grafana that can be used to visualize performance, fault & flow data from OpenNMS.
+The [OpenNMS Helm Plugin](https://github.com/OpenNMS/opennms-helm) provides data sources and panels for Grafana to visualize performance, fault, and flow data from OpenNMS.

 Grafana can also be used to aggregate data from distinct OpenNMS systems and provide a single pane of glass.

 #### Nginx

-Nginx is commonly used as a reverse proxy in front of OpenNMS to perform TLS termination & SSO validation.
+Nginx is commonly used as a reverse proxy in front of OpenNMS to perform TLS termination and SSO validation.

 #### Flink